bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 ### Conclusions

-- For ~85% of loci, adding adjacent loci has no effect on the results.
+- For ~85% of loci, adding adjacent loci didn't change the ExpansionHunter genotype.
-- Adding adjacent repeats changed the ExpansionHunter genotype by 3 or more repeats in ~7% of loci.
+- In ~7% of loci, adding adjacent repeats changed the ExpansionHunter genotype by 3 or more repeats.
-- Adding adjacent repeats in these 7% of loci clearly leads to better genotype quality in 36% of them, and worse genotype quality in 10% of them (based on manual review).
+- For these 7% of loci, introducing adjacent repeats improved the genotype quality for 36% of loci, and reduced the genotype quality in 10% of loci (based on manual review).